Raiders of the Lost Ark, Return of the Jedi (30th Anniversary)

-Mark looks forward to meeting all his fans in Brisbane and Adelaide in November 2017.
+Mark looks forward to meeting all his fans in Sydney and Perth in June 2018.

-Mark will conduct a general admission Q&A, and participate in signing sessions on Friday (2:00pm to 5:30pm) in Brisbane, and throughout each Saturday (10.30am to 5.30pm) and Sunday (11am to 5pm) in both cities.
+Mark will give a Q&A panel each weekend, and sign autographs on Friday in Sydney, and throughout Saturday and Sunday in both cities.

 Further information on Mark’s panels will be listed in our Event Programme, released closer to the convention.

 Born in the late 1950s, Mark Raats was attracted to art at a young age, practicing his drawing skills by copying Hal Foster’s weekly comic strip – Prince Valiant.
 On completing his education, Raats was keen to pursue a career with Disney animation and in the very early 80s he was attracted to the fledgling computer graphics industry – completing his first computer animated short film in December 1985.

 The field of animation continued to play an important role in his creative career but in 2000 he was reintroduced to traditional art when he was asked to do a coloured pencil portrait of President Nelson Mandela – for the Nelson Mandela Children’s fund.